 - Curating and approving posts to the Oberlin Alumni Digital Community that comply with the community guidelines and help engage members, invite discussions, and build connection.

-- Collaborating with members of the Alumni Relations and Annual Giving team, members of the Alumni Leadership Council, and fellow community ambassadors regarding all matters related to managing the community.
+- Collaborating with members of the Alumni Engagement and Annual Giving team, members of the Alumni Leadership Council, and fellow community ambassadors regarding all matters related to managing the community.

 - Actively communicating with the community ambassador team.